Plant Profile • Part Sun, Full Shade

 Green-and-Gold like consistent moisture to thrive and keep a long bloom period.
 While it likes consistent water, it does not like to be water-logged.
 During the first year of planting—while it’s getting established—give your Green-and-Gold water during hot or dry periods.

-Added bonus: Green-and-Gold is deer-proof
+Green-and-Gold is deer-resistant

 A note: this plant can be hard to find in plant nurseries